PortNumber53/media-server-things/SIMPLE-SETUP.md

 * In this case, "remotely" (loosely) means you're gonna be using the web player to consume media.
 If you're consuming media using your phone and the Plex app, the you need a Plex Pass.

+After you have your server running, install and open Plex on your Smart TV.

+It's been a while since I've installed it on mine, so I'm writing this by memory; but the player should have on-screen instructions easy enough for you to figure how to point it to your Server (it probably detects it on your network).

+Next is "Creating a Library" and adding content to it.